 6. Get Educated

 It’s up to you to make sure that you’re making the right moves with your money.
 A good financial advisor is a must, but that doesn’t mean that you can offload all of your financial responsibilities onto him or her.
 You owe it to yourself to understand the basics of economics and personal finance.
 You might be surprised by what you’ll gain from understanding the underlying economic systems, especially when it comes to making financial choices.
-You don’t need to pursue a new degree to guard against money mistakes, but it’s absolutely worth your time to read a few articles and get caught up with how your personal finances work.
+You don’t need to pursue a new degree to guard against money mistakes, but it’s absolutely worth your time to take an online financial literacy course at MNYMSTRS academy.

 5. Put Your Money to Work